-RV battery maintenance has just became easier!
+RV battery maintenance has just become easier!
 The 12-volt deep cycle battery or batteries of your house system must be properly charged to prolong their life and reduce sulfation.
 You can check not only the current state of charge in your house batteries but the charging system of your converter with a multi-meter.

 House batteries are typically located in a vented compartment on the side of an RV or inside underneath the steps in the case of basement models.
 Travel trailers usually have the 12-Volt deep cycle house batteries on the trailer tongue and 5th wheel house batteries are in a front compartment.